ttbach/Virus/README.md

 # Virus

-This is a virus for Mac OS.
+This is a script virus for Mac OS.
 It does weird stuff to a Mac's visual display and audio.
+Login to https://viruss.herokuapp.com/ to download the virus.

-By Ella Holmes, Thao Bach, Eva Snyder
+By Thao Bach, Eva Snyder, Ella Holmes